cncf/toc/reviews/graduation-vitess.md

 **A clear versioning scheme**

 Vitess 3.0 currently uses Semantic Versioning.
 Similar to [other](http://www.databasesoup.com/2016/05/changing-postgresql-version-numbering.html) [database](https://www.cockroachlabs.com/blog/calendar-versioning/) products we have found semver difficult to follow.
-Following the release of Vitess 4.0 in November 2019, Vitess will be released under the [Vitess Release Cycle](https://github.com/vitessio/enhancements/blob/master/veps/vep-1.md).
+Following the release of Vitess 4.0 in November 2019, Vitess 5.0 will be released in February 2020 under the [Vitess Release Cycle](https://github.com/vitessio/enhancements/blob/master/veps/vep-1.md).

 ### CNCF Graduation Criteria